 - discipline pupils

 - mark work regularly.

-Any additional duties you may be asked to carry out should be agreed with you before your departure.
-You should also expect to receive further training once at your host institution.
+Any additional duties you may be asked to carry out should be agreed with you before your arrival at the host institution.
+You should also expect to receive further training upon arrival.